emblou2/chisel/README.md

 Chisel is my fourth project for Turing School of Software and Design.
-Individual project to prove what I can do...YIKES!